In my experience you either love it or you hate it.

 Their aim isn’t to woo their loyal followers using Twitter.
 It’s not a means to an end.
 It’s just a part of a broader content ecosystem designed to add value to customer’s at every stage of the purchase journey.

 Not all content can be used across all platforms.

-Highlighting the benefits of visiting the bricks and mortar is a smart idea, especially when your bricks and mortar stores offer pick-up location for many of the online shoppers.
+Highlighting the benefits of visiting the bricks and mortar is a smart idea, especially when your bricks and mortar stores offer pick-up locations for many of the online shoppers.

 “About 40% of our orders leverage our existing physical assets,” said Kevin Hofmann, Home Depot senior vice president.

 Using Twitter as another building block to support online and bricks and mortar stores means that you’re enhancing your customer’s overall experience.

 Home Depot’s Twitter account doesn’t just refer to their online store, it’s all about enticing their audience to engage with every aspect of the shopping experience.